Multimedia programmers use specialist software to create multimedia products such as graphics, images, sound, video, animation and text

-Entry without a degree or HND is difficult as there is intense competition, but having a strong portfolio or experience in designing personal web pages will help.
+Entry without a degree or HND is difficult as there is intense competition but having a strong portfolio or experience in designing personal web pages will help.
 Some employers may also stipulate a degree rather than an HND.

 A pre-entry postgraduate qualification is not necessary, though an MSc in multimedia or similar may compensate for a non-relevant first degree.
-Search for postgraduate multimedia courses.

 You will need to show evidence of the following:

-Actual employer requirements vary depending on the sector and the platform being used.
+Specific employer requirements vary depending on the sector and the platform being used.

 Multimedia programmers are typically employed in specialist multimedia companies, as well as other organisations that use or create multimedia products.